-In our prayers of intercession when I say, 'O Lord, hear our prayer', your response is 'When we call, answer us'.
+In our prayers of intercession when I say, 'Your kingdom come', please respond with 'Your will be done'.
 Let us pray.

-Merciful and Loving God, as we review last year, we see so much brokenness amid the beauty of this world, not all of which is the result of COVID19.
-The Media makes us aware of the huge number of people who suffer as a result of our inability to love our neighbours as we love ourselves.
-We turn to you in prayer, asking you to bring healing and wholeness, for although so many situations lie beyond our power, to you all things are possible.
-Certainly, Lord, we want to seek the well-being of people whose lives touch ours, so we ask you to grant us the courage, faith and compassion we need to bring healing rather than hurt to our neighbours.
+Merciful and Loving God, we celebrate and give thanks for the beautiful planet upon which we live, but we are not blinded to its fragility and brokenness.
+We are gravely aware of the huge number of people who suffer as a result of our failure to love our neighbours as we love ourselves, so we turn to you in prayer, asking you to bring healing and wholeness, for although so many situations lie beyond our power, to you all things are possible.
+Certainly, Lord, we want to seek the well-being of people whose lives touch ours, so we ask you to grant us the courage, faith, steadfastness and compassion we need to bring healing rather than hurt to our neighbours.